anthonysgro/geospoof/README.md

   <img src="assets/screenshot3.png" alt="GeoSpoof details view" width="350"  />
 </p>

-## Why Use GeoSpoof?
+## Why GeoSpoof?

-When using a VPN, your browser's geolocation creates a problem either way.
-If you "Block" geolocation requests, websites treat that as a signal you're hiding data, leading to restricted access or account flags.
-If you "Allow" geolocation, your real GPS coordinates are sent to the site — and geolocation consistency checks compare those against your VPN's IP address, timezone, and other signals.
-The mismatch immediately identifies you as using a VPN.

-GeoSpoof allows your browser to maintain a synchronized identity with your VPN.
+### The Problem

+A VPN alone doesn't hide your location from websites.
+Your browser exposes it through other channels — the Geolocation API, timezone offsets, `Intl.DateTimeFormat`, and WebRTC.
+Sites cross-reference these signals against your IP, and when they don't match, you're flagged as a VPN user.

+Blocking geolocation requests is your right, but some sites treat it as evasion — restricting access or flagging your account.
+And if you allow it, your real coordinates go straight to the site.
+GeoSpoof gives you a third option: respond with coordinates that match your VPN, so you stay consistent without giving up real data.

+### The Fix

-- **Consistency**: Aligns your GPS, IANA Timezone, and WebRTC interface to match your VPN tunnel.
+GeoSpoof spoofs your browser's geolocation, timezone, and WebRTC so they all match your VPN exit region.
+One consistent identity, no mismatches.

-- **VPN Region Sync**: Automatically detects your VPN exit region and sets your spoofed location to match — one click, no manual coordinates needed.
+- **VPN Region Sync**: Detects your VPN exit IP and sets your spoofed location to match — one click, no manual coordinates.
+- **Full Signal Alignment**: GPS coordinates, IANA timezone, `Intl` locale data, and WebRTC all report the same location.
-- **Bypass "Hard Gates"**: Access services that refuse to load unless geolocation is granted.
+- **Bypass Hard Gates**: Sites that refuse to load without geolocation permission get a clean, consistent response.
-- **Silent Protection**: Prevents leakage from WebRTC and Timezone offsets that can reveal your local IP even when a VPN is active.
-- **Development & QA**: Useful for developers building geofenced apps, localized content, or location-aware UIs.
+- **Dev & QA**: Test geofenced apps, localized content, or location-aware UIs without leaving your desk.

 > **Note:** Use of this tool may violate the Terms of Service of certain websites.
 This is purely in the interest of legitimate privacy use and development purposes.
 Use responsibly.

-## What This Does NOT Do
+### What This Does NOT Do

+GeoSpoof is designed to work alongside a VPN, not replace one.

 - Does NOT spoof your IP address (use a VPN for that)
 - Does NOT change browser language or locale
 - Does NOT bypass server-side detection (IP, payment info, account history)
-- Does NOT track your browsing activity, collect telemetry, store data on external servers, or share data with third parties for advertising for marketing.
+- Does NOT track your browsing activity, collect telemetry, store data on external servers, or share data with third parties

 ## Overridden APIs